simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 `

-Lets write our First Shell Script step 1:0n your terminal open a foller called shell-s tsipting using the command akdir shell- scripting Thiswil hold all the script wewill write in this lesson. step2:create a flecalled user-inputishusing thecommand touchuser-Snput.st step.3: Insidethe file copyand paste the block of code below:
+Lets write our First Shell Script step 1:0n your terminal open a foller called shell-scripting using the command mkkdir shell- scripting This wil hold all the script we will write in this lesson.

+step2:create a file called user-inputishusing the command touch user-input.sh

+step.3: Insidethe file copyand paste the block of code below:
 DLL
 1